Sri Lanka Institute of Information Technology: Research

 SLIIT holds various research symposiums annually.
 SLIIT Business School, has recently initiated the International Conference on Sustainable & Digital Business (ICSDB) in 2022.
 ICSDB is expected to make significant strides and innovations in the realm of international academic conferences.
+SLIIT International Conference for Advancements in Humanities & Sciences, (SICASH) is held annually by the Faculty of Humanities & Sciences.

 SLIIT conducts IT and computer-related research and is a partner of ConceptNursery, Sri Lanka's technology incubator.

+In 2025 SLIIT became one of the few Sri Lankan universities to gain a United States patent.
+The patent was for a low cost production method for Silver Iron Titanate Nanoparticles from Ilmenite.
+Before SLIIT only the Universities of Colombo, Sri Jayewardenepura, and Moratuwa had obtained US parents.

 Professional courses

-SLIIT conducts the Cisco Network Academy courses (CCNA, CCNP and CCSP) under the regional Cisco Network Academy in Sri Lanka.
+SLIIT conducts the Cisco Network Academy courses (CCNA, CCNP, and CCSP) under the regional Cisco Network Academy in Sri Lanka.
 SLIIT is also one of the Microsoft Academies in Sri Lanka offering Certification Courses.

 Student Councils

 Students Interactive Society (SIS)

 The Students Interactive Society of SLIIT is a central organization that works closely with various student communities to foster collaboration and ensure a vibrant campus life.
 As a key part of the student experience, SIS organizes a wide range of events and activities that cater to both academic and extracurricular interests.
 The society upholds the values and standards of SLIIT by ensuring that all activities adhere to institutional rules and maintain the decorum of the university.
 SIS plays a crucial role in creating a sense of community among students, promoting interaction, teamwork, and leadership.